devizer/KernelManagementLab/README.md

 Is a web-based linux-bound monitor and benchmark UI.
 As of now w3-top it relies on `/proc` and `/sys` kernel-bound "filesystems".
 Mac OS and Windows are not supported.

-Supported architectures are restricted by dotnet-sdk: x86_64, arm and arm64.
+Supported CPU architectures are restricted by dotnet-sdk: x86_64, arm and arm64 are fully supported

 ### Install from source
 The easiest way to (re)install it as a SystemD service, namely w3top, is to build from source: